ictunion/automation/README.md

 ### Publish Website

-To publish website run
+To publish website and deploy both testing and production version run:

 ```
 $ gh workflow run publish-website.yaml
 ```

+**This task is also ran by cron every day at 10:00 and 22:00 UTC.**

 ### Publish System (backend)

-To publish backend system run
+To publish backend system run:

 ```
 $ gh workflow run publish-system.yaml